datacommonsorg/data/scripts/india_census/readme.md

 ## Base Class - CensusPrimaryAbstractDataLoaderBase
-`india_census.common.base.CensusPrimaryAbstractDataLoaderBase` is the base class for all census primary bastract data loaders.
+`india_census.common.base.CensusPrimaryAbstractDataLoaderBase` is the base class for all census primary abstract data loaders.
 It has all the features required to clean and process the data.
 A specific census dataset loader can extend this class and can override any methods if required.

-It has one public function `process()` which internally downloads the data, cleans the data, creates the MCF, TMCF and cleaned CSV file.
+It has one public function `process()` which internally downloads the data, cleans the data, creates the MCF, TMCF, and cleaned CSV file.

 ## primary_abstract_data_variables.csv
-A csv file which defines census attribues.
-It's inside the package `india_census.common.base` It has the following columns
+A CSV file that defines census attributes.
+It's inside the package `india_census.common.base`.
+It has the following columns

 - columnName
 - description